DeeJay-17/DeeJay-17/README.md

 - Developed an Investment Robo-Advisor to help users reach their financial goals.
 - Maintained documentation for every feature update and addition.

+### Academic Trainee - KPMG (February 2025 - Present)
+- Create/propose solutions to the presales board of a financial company.
+- Setup Jenkins pipeline for automatic data extraction.
+- Implement model governance practices to developed solution for a client.

 ## 🎓 Education

 **Bennett University, Greater Noida**